 “There is so much I have gained in this group.
 Nowadays I have no time to waste.
 I spend most of my time on co-op activities or with co-op members.
 The benefit I get is sharing ideas, things that I never knew I could share, and learning from other members.”– Eliza Laban Mgina, Amain co-op member

-Members are eager to see their cooperatives legitimately recognized and registered, which they are in the process of completing.
-Eventually, they’ll have plots of lands for growing crops and raising livestock.
-Theodora says the main goal for the co-ops is an extensive market for their products, and to recognize and meet demand as their products gain visibility.
+Members are eager to have plots of lands for growing crops and raising livestock, says Co-op Coordinator Debora Joshua.
+She says the main goal for the co-ops is an extensive market for their products, and to recognize and meet demand as their products gain visibility.

 You may also like: